Quoccb/thuctap062019/QuocCB/Linux/User.md

 Each user on a Red Hat Enterprise Linux system is assigned a unique user identification number, also known as a UID.
 UIDs below 500 are reserved for system users such as the root user and service users.

 A user group is a group of one or more users.
 A user can be a member of more than one group.
-In Red Hat Enterprise Linux, when a user is added, a private user group (primary group) is created—meaning that a user group of the same name is created and that the new user is the sole user in that group.
+In Red Hat Enterprise Linux, when a user is added, a private user group (primary group) is createdâ€”meaning that a user group of the same name is created and that the new user is the sole user in that group.